Charles Ede - Antiquities Gallery

 Further images

-• (View a larger image of thumbnail 1) Edgar Degas, Deux Jockeys (study for "Scene from the Steeplechase: The Fallen Jockey"), c.1866
+• (View a larger image of thumbnail 1) Edgar Degas, 5.
+Deux Jockeys (Study for "Scene from the Steeplechase: The Fallen Jockey"), c.1860s

-• (View a larger image of thumbnail 2) Edgar Degas, Deux Jockeys (study for "Scene from the Steeplechase: The Fallen Jockey"), c.1866
+• (View a larger image of thumbnail 2) Edgar Degas, 5.
+Deux Jockeys (Study for "Scene from the Steeplechase: The Fallen Jockey"), c.1860s

 Read more

-Degas’s lifelong engagement with equestrian themes began in the 1860s and spanned his entire career, producing some fifty paintings and hundreds of drawings devoted to jockeys and racehorses.
+Degas’ lifelong engagement with equestrian themes began in the 1860s and spanned the whole of his career, producing some fifty paintings and hundreds of drawings devoted to jockeys and racehorses.
 Rather than depicting the instant of gallop, he preferred the nervous suspension before or after a race, concentrating on the balance of the mounted rider and the interplay between horse and man.

 Close full details